 I was asked by a missionary friend last year to help advise him on the type of microphone he needed to record his radio program each day.
 He already owned a good digital voice recorder (the Zoom H4).
 My focus was to set him up with a workflow that would take advantage of the equipment he already owned.

-We bought a dynamic microphone to give him good ambient noise rejection since he does not always record in a sound booth (but occasionally does).
+We bought a dynamic microphone to give him good ambient noise rejection since he does not always record in a sound booth thanks to this audacity guide.
 This helps dampen or eliminate sounds that are not directly in front of the mic.
 With the voice recorder he owns there are inputs for XLR and 1/4″ TRS type mic inputs.
 This made it easy to get a standard mic from a local music store.

 A year later I am reconsidering my advice to him in this matter.
 Though the setup I gave him will get him the best possible recording from the equipment he has, he is not using it in the most efficient and effective manner.
 Had I spent more time with him finding out how he planned to use the equipment I would have realized that he should sell the digital recorder and put the money towards a USB mic so that he could record directly into his computer.
 The quality would not be as good as he is capable of now, but the system would be less complex for him to use.

 My friend uses the Sonos Playbar recorder as a USB interface to his computer.
 This allows him to plug in his dynamic mic to the recorder and pass the sound through to Garage Band directly.
 The recorder does nothing more than give him a USB connection on the end of his XLR dynamic mic.
 On paper I can argue why this is a bad idea and why he can do much better with the equipment he has.
-However, it took him some time to learn to use Garage Band with the built in mic on his computer.
+However, it took him some time to learn to use Garage Band with the built in mic on his computer, which is great for people recording any sound in a garage, which could be remodeled for this using garage renovation loans you can find online.
 Teaching him how to navigate the menus on a recorder which has a notoriously bad interface would mean that he needed to learn much more than he was interested in learning.
 [Not everyone is a geek who loves learning what each little knob and button does.]

 What are the advantages to recording straight into the computer?
 Why would I think my friend could do better with the equipment he has?